ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 Pros:
 * Rapid prototype iteration
-* Impacter path is a nonlinear curve
+* Impacter path is not a straight curve, which results in more lateral forces

 Cons:
 * More than 1-D motion requires intersecting planar mechanisms